keymanapp/lexical-models/release/nrc/str.sencoten/README.md

 Extending from sources
 ----------------------

-If you have access to the original sources, the word list can be updated using the script(s) and Makefile in `extras/nrc/str.sencoten`.
+If you have access to the original sources (`SaanichWordFreq.txt`) as provided by Dr. Montler, the word list can be updated using the scripts and Makefile in `./extras/`.